 RECURRING AND MAINTENANCE FEE AS FROM 2ND YEAR

 ANNUAL BIENNIAL REPORT

-- Provision of registered office and registered address
+- Provision of registered agent

 - Payment of annual government fee